-The first unit of the Gates Chemical Laboratory, the gift of the late C. W. Gates and P. G. Gates, includes laboratories used for undergraduate instruction in Inorganic Chemistry, Analytical Chemistry, Organic Chemistry, Physical Chemistry, and Instrumental Analysis.
+The first two units of the chemical laboratories, the gift of the late C. W. Gates and P. G. Gates, include laboratories used for undergraduate instruction in inorganic chemistry, analytical chemistry, organic chemistry, physical chemistry, and instrumental analysis.

-The remainder of this unit is devoted to facilities for research work.
+The remainder of the first unit is devoted to facilities for research work.
 There are ten unit laboratories for physico-chemical research; organic and biochemical research laboratories; and research laboratories of photochemistry and radiation chemistry.
 In separate rooms special research facilities are also provided, including a well-equipped instrument shop, a students' carpenter shop, a glass-blowing room, a storage battery room, and large photographic dark rooms.

 The second unit of the laboratory adjoins the first unit on the west, and is two stories in height.
-It contains a lecture room, seating 150 and completely equipped for chemical demonstrations of all sorts; a seminar room, a chemistry library, a small lecture room seating about 30 persons, class rooms, four research laboratories, professors' studies, a storeroom for inflammable chemicals, and the usual machinery, switchboard, and service rooms.
+It contains a lecture room seating 160 and completely equipped for chemical demonstrations of all sorts, a seminar room, a chemistry library, a small lecture room seating about 30 persons, class rooms, four research laboratories, professors' studies, a storeroom for inflammable chemicals, and the usual machinery, switchboard, and service rooms.